ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

   pilots who are used to flying multi-rotor aircraft.

-- :ref:`Q_TAILSIT_INPUT<Q_TAILSIT_INPUT>` =1 means that in hover the aircraft responds like a 3D aircaft, with the yaw stick controlling earth-frame roll, and roll stick controlling earth-frame yaw.
+- :ref:`Q_TAILSIT_INPUT<Q_TAILSIT_INPUT>` =1 means that in hover the aircraft responds like a 3D aircraft, with the yaw stick controlling earth-frame roll, and roll stick controlling earth-frame yaw.
 This is a good choice for pilots who are used to flying 3D aircraft in prop-hang, but is not very useful when flying around, due to the earth-frame multicopter control inputs.